shrikrishnau/USAccidentsAnalysis/README.md

 ## Acknowledgments

-1)This project is mostly guided by Jovian and their youtube video titled, “Build an Exploratory Data Analysis Project from Scratch | Step-by-Step Guide”
+1) This project is mostly guided by Jovian and their youtube video titled, “Build an Exploratory Data Analysis Project from Scratch | Step-by-Step Guide”

-2)The data set is duly credited to
+2) The data set is duly credited to

   * Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “A Countrywide Traffic Accident Dataset.”, 2019.